 Even if you have hepatitis C, or have had it in the past, you can still be re-infected.
 You can become infected with different strains and experience another acute stage of infection.

 There is currently no vaccine for hepatitis C.

 Hepatitis C is not classified as a STI.
 There is only a risk of transmission when there is potential for blood-to-bloodstream contact during sex.
 The risk of this contact may increase when an STI such as herpes is present.
 There may also be an increased risk of blood-to-bloodstream contact during rough sex, anal sex or when a woman has her period.

 The risk of mother-to-baby transmission of hepatitis C is less than five per cent unless the mother is also infected with HIV.
 Women with hepatitis C are encouraged to have natural births and to breastfeed, unless they have cracked nipples.

 In South Australia, you don't need to tell if you have hepatitis C unless you are:

-The presence of hepatitis C virus in the blood is detected with a Polymerase Chain Reaction (PCR) test on blood samples.
-In Australia, everyone is given a screening test – the hepatitis C antibody test – before the PCR test.
+Until recently, the presence of hepatitis C virus in the blood is detected with a Polymerase Chain Reaction (PCR) test on blood samples.

 There are highly effective cures for hepatitis C with an over 95% success rate, and little or no side effects.
 Re-treatment options can bring success rates close to 100%.
 These drugs, known as direct acting antivirals, are available on the Pharmaceutical Benefits Scheme (PBS).